Surowizator/tcstorment/README.md

 # TCS Torment
-My notes from my classes at TCS, JU (mostly).
+My notes taken during classes at the Faculty of Mathematics and Computer Science, Jagiellonian University.